TanviDeshpande95/custom-openshift/README.md

-#Integrating Contrail with existing openshift-ansible
+# Integrating Contrail with existing openshift-ansible

-## Simple playbook to append Contrail SDN roles to Openshift-ansible
+This is a simple playbook to append Contrail SDN roles to an existing openshift-ansible deplopyer

-## For the current iteration, Please use the /home mount space to download the openshift-ansible code.
+**For the current iteration, Please use the /home mount space to download the openshift-ansible code.

-Steps to execute
+### Steps to execute

-On the Openshift-ansible node
+**On the Openshift-ansible node

 **Step 1: Change directory to /home
 ```cd /home```